NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Build four copies to drive the four motors you'll need.
 All the parts you need are in `quadparts_prebuilt.lbr` or your `custom.lbr`.

-1. There's only one (non-light emitting) diode in the library, use it.
+1. Use the `-SMD-SOD123` diode in the library.
 2. Use the `-MOLEX-SMD` variant of the `MOTOR_PADS_GND` device of the motor connector.
 3. Use your MOSFET, of course.